 You need more information about the stress-strain diagram and the material properties?
 No problem, you can reach the technical department of Gutekunst Formfedern GmbH by phone at (+49) 07445 85160 or info@gutekunst-formfedern.de.

-If you are also interested in individual shaped springs, spring clips, spring clamps, contact springs and spring washers, then simply use our spring enquiry wizard.
+If you are also interested in individual form springs, spring clips, spring clamps, contact springs and spring washers, simply use our inquiry form.
 We will prepare a non-binding offer for you at short notice.

 For more information: